leo-tasso/STS/README.md

 # Use with solver and other options
 python run_CP.py -n 8 -s symm --gecode --timeout 600 --runs 3

+# Use with parallel execution for faster performance
+python run_CP.py -n 8 -s symm --max-workers 6
 ```

 ### Examples